What You Should Know About Sovereign Bonds

 - Creditworthiness - Creditworthiness is the perceived ability of a country to repay its debts given its current situation.
-Often times, investors rely on ratings agencies to help determine a country's creditworthiness based on growth rates and other factors.
+Often, investors rely on rating agencies to help determine a country's creditworthiness based on growth rates and other factors.

 - Country Risk - Sovereign risks are external factors that may arise and jeopardize a country's ability to repay its debts.
 For instance, volatile politics could play a role in raising the risk of a default in some cases if an irresponsible leader takes office.

-- Exchange Rate - Exchange rates have a large effect on sovereign bonds denominated in local currencies.
-In fact, some countries have inflated their way out of debts by simply issuing more currency, making the debt less valuable.
+- Exchange Rate - Exchange rates have a substantial effect on sovereign bonds denominated in local currencies.
+Some countries have inflated their way out of debts by simply issuing more currency, making the debt less valuable.

 Sovereign Bond Ratings

-Standard & Poor's, Moody's and Fitch are the three most popular providers of sovereign bond ratings.
-While there are many other boutique agencies, the "big three" ratings agencies carry the most weight among global investors.
+Standard & Poor's, Moody's, and Fitch are the three most popular providers of sovereign bond ratings.
+While there are many other boutique agencies, the "big three" rating agencies carry the most weight among global investors.
 The upgrades and downgrades made by these agencies can lead to significant changes in sovereign bond yields over time.